Iyosiprograming/ForexBot/README.md

 # 📈 ForexBot MVP

 A simple Forex trading bot using MetaTrader5 and EMA crossover strategy.
-Sends trade alerts **only to the Telegram channel** `@ajjfklajfklajfkljkl`.
+Sends trade alerts **only to the Telegram channel** `@ajjfklajfklajfkljkl`. unfortunaltly the telegram channel has stoped if u want to use it u can clone the repo and use it

 ---